Aviation Crew ID Card Requirements

 How biometric technology is transforming aviation crew identification, from facial recognition to digital credentials, and what it means for the industry.

-Ready to verify your credentials?
+Ready to organize crew hiring and credentials?